cloutsocks/colors/README.md

 ![Colors Preview](preview.png)

+## Usage

-To use this, save the [html file](https://raw.githubusercontent.com/butnotexactly/colors/master/colors.html) (optionally to your Dropbox or cloud folder).
+Save the [html file](https://raw.githubusercontent.com/butnotexactly/colors/master/colors.html) (optionally to your Dropbox, repository, USB drive or cloud folder).

 ### To add colors:
 Open the file in a text editor (Notepade, Sublime Text) and add colors or palettes in the provided space.
 The syntax is extremely simple; brackets for a palette, a hexcode for a color.
 Comments and blank lines are fine too.